Sort Based on Values

-Let’s sort a very basic pivot table.
-Here we have wanted to sort the Grand Total from smallest to largest to know the most selling product.
+Let’s sort a basic pivot table.
+Here, we want to sort the grand total column from smallest to largest (ascending sorting) to determine the most selling product.

 - First of all, select any cell in the Grand Total Column and Go to Home tab.